titeya/Rancher-Catalog/templates/phpmyadmin/0/README.md

-# COMPOSER
+# PHPMYADMIN

-CMS and publishing platform powered by Titeya
+Web interface for MySQL and MariaDB

 ## Usage
 Use Label "composer=1" on host for container deployment